eungaaee/FH5-Macro/README.md

 1. Enter your Farming EventLab.
 (145 828 346 or Search the GamerTag "KarmaDriving")
 2. In the "Start Race Event Button" showing menu, Start the macro script.
 3. The macro will automatically start farming.
+### Forzathon Point
+1. In the "Garage" menu, Start the macro script.
+2. The macro will automatically repeat buying the car and unlocking perks.
 ### Wheelspin
 1. In the "Garage" menu, Start the macro script.
 2. The macro will automatically repeat buying a Peel Trident and unlocking perks.